 Start general!
 Good starting points are textbooks or other over-arching presentations.
 Of course, encyclopedias and Wikipedia (www.wikipedia.org) can be helpful during this stage.
-From there, successively continue towards specialized literature, the so-called primary literature.
+From there, successively continue towards specialized literature, the so-called primary literature (see 2.3).
 First, you need to get an overview as basis before you dig deeper into your specific question(s).